GSA/data.gov/.github/ISSUE_TEMPLATE/spike.md

 ### Sketch

-[Notes or a checklist reflecting our understanding of the selected approach]
+[Notes or a checklist reflecting our plan for tackling the uncertainty]